-Roles and authorizations are not standardized among the ID-solutions and may vary.
-One of the Signicat’s Operations specialists may advise the customer in this regard.
+Roles and authorizations are not standardized among the ID solutions and may vary.
+One of Signicat’s Operations specialists may advise the customer in this regard.
 Typical authorizations are:

-Signicat supports two different protocols for the authentication service: SAML 1.1 and SAML 2.0.
-Normally the customer selects SAML protocol according to own policy and technical platform.
-The selected SAML protocol affects the configuration of the service, and if a client library from Signicat is needed or not.
+Signicat supports authentication protocols like OpenID Connect, SAML 1.1 and SAML 2.0.
+The selected protocol affects the configuration of the service, and if a client library from Signicat is needed or not.

 Remark: It is quite possible to use a SAML client kit from other parties than Signicat.
 However, this requires that Signicat’s SAML signing certificate is configured with this client kit.

-- Use of Signicat’s signature and archive web services require client authentication of the customer’s application.
+- Use of Signicat’s signature and archive web services requires client authentication of the customer’s application.
 A client SSL certificate for the web services, issued by Signicat, must be installed in this application.

 - Signicat’s PAdES product may need an enterprise certificate for signing OCSP requests.
-This requirement applies to Buypass.
+This requirement applies to Buypass specifically.

 - Signicat’s SSO product requires a SAML signature certificate that represents the SSO partner.
 This certificate must be installed in Signicat’s production environment.

-If the customer orders several sub-domains, we have to establish one customer configuration for each sub-domain.
+If the customer orders several subdomains, we will need to establish one customer configuration for each subdomain.
 This is due to system requirements.